johannschopplich/kirby-helpers/docs/env.md

 ## Configuration

 Create a `.env` file in Kirby's root directory.
-You can change the default filename to look for with the `kirby-helpers.env.filename` option key.
+You can change the default filename to look for with the `johannschopplich.helpers.env.filename` option key.

 > ⚠️ It is important to hide your `.env` from public access.
 Make sure to add it to your `.gitignore` file.